uwplse/cozy/README.md

         query empty()
             // ...

-These documentation comments are emitted on the corresponding classes and methods of the generated code.
+These documentation comments are emitted verbatim on the corresponding classes and methods of the generated code.

 ## Tests